flutter-tizen/flutter-tizen/doc/get-started.md

    ![Dart extension](images/vs-code-dart.png)

    Note: flutter-tizen only supports the command line interface.
-You can't use the [Flutter extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) in VS Code to deploy Flutter apps to a Tizen device.
+The [**Flutter**](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) extension is not fully compatible with Tizen devices.

 1. Launch an emulator or connect your Tizen device.